Plan for Safe Return

 ix.
 Coordination with State and local health officials.
 Including the needs for support and technical assistance to implement strategies consistent to the greatest extent practicable, with relevant CDC guidance

-District personnel will continue to participate in weekly information-sharing sessions with local health care providers, the Two Rivers Public Health Department, and other community leaders.
+District personnel will participate in information-sharing sessions as necessary with local health care providers, the Two Rivers Public Health Department, and other community leaders.
 District administrators will continue to participate in regular state education department and governor briefings.

 Continuity of Services